 ‘Everyone thinks my narcissistic mother-in-law is amazing.
 I feel so alone’

 Narcissistic traits are often an under-acknowledged problem when it comes to family relations.
 But what happens when ego starts to affect your marriage?
-Amanda Cassidy reports.
+Two women on how issues with their MILs have put strains on their other relationships

 The vision of motherhood is supposed to be based around protection, security and nurture.
 But that isn’t always the case.